eamonnofarrell/PythonProject2018/README.md

 <details>
             <summary>Interesting Research - Scatter Plot Diagram..................
 (Click to expand)</summary>

  * __Scatter Plot Diagram__: I found the following code while researching scatter plot diagrams.
-This is a very interesting way of visualising two dimensional scatter plot diagrams because a third dimension/colour can be added to show the class of flower[6].
+This is a very interesting way of visualising data because a third dimension/colour can be added to show the class of flower[6].
- * The first extract from code loads data from sklearn.datasets. x_index takes data from column 1 and y_index takes data from column 2 (sepal length and sepal width).
+ * The first extract from code loads data from *sklearn.datasets*.
+Column1 data is loaded to array *x_index* and Column2 data is loaded to array *y_index* (sepal length and sepal width).
 The x and y give us a two dimensional array *plt.scatter(iris.data[:, x_index], iris.data[:, y_index], c=iris.target)*.
 The next significant feature is the target array *iris.target* the flower types ('setosa' 'versicolor' 'virginica').

   ```
 # Load the data